 Our reputation in the community as the church that cares is a significant strength for us.
+Our people are a HUGE strength - they do great things with the resources we have.
+Our laity is a light to the community and it’s our lifeblood.
 UCCDG has been a highly visible, unifying, and active part of our community since our founding.
 Our central location is an essential strength in serving the elderly, youth, disadvantaged, homeless, and people in need of social services.
 Our church is walkable and accessible by public transportation.

 In 2020, our church had the unique opportunity to purchase property immediately adjacent to our church.
 We have engaged in formal visioning sessions to determine how we want to use this property in support of mission projects, community outreach, and future needs that align with our church’s vision.
 There are many possibilities - transitional housing, music, recreation, community gathering space, green space, additional parking.

-Pandemic needs prompted us to create a Community Kitchen at the new property to serve those in need of food, clothing, and other necessities.
-The Community Kitchen was a great success and has fed our collective excitement about possible uses for the new property.
+Pandemic needs prompted us to create a Community Kitchen at our new property to serve those in need of food, clothing, and other necessities.
+The Community Kitchen is a great success and has fed our collective excitement about possible uses for the new property.

-At the end of this visioning process, the key recommendations were:
+At the end of this visioning process, the key recommendations from the Convergence Report were:

 Focus Your Goals – Clarify your goals being a hybrid congregation including Faith Formation and Mission and Justice.
 You have communicated excellent music and preaching through online services.
 Determine how to engage this audience into becoming an active part of your congregation.